johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_create.rst

     edgedb migration create [<options>]

-This will start an interactive tool that will provide the user with suggestions based on the differences between the current database and the schema file.
+This command starts an interactive tool that provides the user with suggestions based on the differences between the current database and the schema file.
 The prompts will look something like this: